 Habitat: Bur Oak prefers rich moist soil and is frequently found in bottom-lands.
 It will grow on hillsides and drier spots but needs full sun as it is only moderately shade tolerant but very drought tolerant.
 It is the most cold tolerant and the northern most new world Oak.
 It has a deep taproot and wide spreading laterals.
 It can re-sprout from damaged trunks if not too old.
 Bur Oak is susceptible to a blight - details below.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, macrocarpa, is formed from two words and means large fruit and refers to the large acorn of this species.
 The author name for the plant classification - ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
-His son Francois, traveled with him and the father’s notes were later used for his 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, in which was the description of this species).
+His son Francois, traveled with him and the father’s notes were later used for his 3-volume North American Sylva.

 Comparisons: The oak whose leaf is closest to Bur Oak is the White Oak, but with White Oak, most of the the lobes are more deeply cleft.
 Also the acorns of White Oak don't have this pronounced a fringe at the top of the cup and instead have appressed hairs.
 White Oak bark tends to have more smooth patches.
 A comparison of common oak leaves is shown on the Oak Leaf Comparison sheet.

 Above: Bur oaks can reach great size with a stout trunk and an open rounded crown.
 This example has 4 trunks rising from a common base.
-The largest trunk is 28 inches in diameter indicating an age of about 170 to maybe 190 years (using the tree age calculator chart).
+The largest trunk is 28 inches in diameter (90 inches in circumference) indicating an age of about 170 to maybe 190 years (using the tree age calculator chart).

 Below: Young Bur Oaks, as shown here have more of a cone shape.
 The bark with age becomes thick and rough and deeply furrowed into scaly vertical ridges.
 Fall color is not considered to be bright - brown to rusty brown.

 Below: 1st photo - New catkins of the male flowers as they first appear.
 2nd photo - Extended Male flower catkins.
-These arise at the base of new growth.
+These arise at the tip of last year's growth.
 3rd photo - The small female flowers arise in the leaf axils of new growth.

 Below: Twigs are stout, yellow-brown with corky ridges.
 Buds are small but of more brown color with many at the tip of the twig and the laterals at the top of the old leaf scars.